fokosun/playlog-ct/readme.md

 ```

 ## In Summary, what was I able to finish?
-- User register/login with username and password + validation
+- User register/logout/login with username and password + validation
-- User logout
-- Guest access
-- Chronological feed (paginated) - the comments are displayed with the lastest published content.
+- Chronological feed (paginated) - the comments are displayed with the latest published content.
 The comment reactions too are also displayed in the same order with the newest comments always at
-the top
+the top.
 - Ability for a user to create a new comment [text and images (jpg, png, jpeg only)],
 respond to existing comments, delete only their own comment, like any comment
 - Deleting a comment, deletes the resource and its relationships where cascading
-applies, also deletes the uploaded image from Storage disk
+applies, also deletes the uploaded image from Storage disk.
-- Provide automated tests (Functional, Unit and Application)
+- Provide automated tests (Functional, Unit and Application).

 ## What is left:
 - I have 1 failing test.